 Washington, DC 20005

-Your written complaint should include important information surrounding the circumstances of your complaint, including photocopies of relevant letters, contracts, agreements or other documents, which should be accompanied with the grievance form.
-CFP Board staff will request additional information if needed and may request a personal interview if it appears necessary.
+Your complaint should include supporting materials such as relevant letters, contracts, agreements, investment account statements, and other documents.
+CFP Board staff may contact you to request additional information if needed and may request an interview if necessary.

 CFP Board will accept an anonymous complaint.
-It is often the case, however, that preserving a complainant's anonymity may result in CFP Board not being able to conduct a full investigation.
+However, please note that preserving a complainant's anonymity may result in CFP Board not being able to conduct a full investigation.

-If CFP Board deems that there are sufficient grounds to initiate an investigation, the CFP® professional who is the subject of the complaint will be sent a copy of the complaint and given the opportunity to respond.
-CFP Board may share details of the investigation with other state and federal regulatory bodies, including but not limited to the Financial Industry Regulatory Authority, Inc. and the Securities and Exchange Commission.
+If CFP Board staff determines that a complaint contains sufficient grounds to initiate an investigation, the CFP® professional who is the subject of the complaint may be sent a copy of the complaint and given the opportunity to respond.
+In addition, CFP Board staff may share details of the investigation with other state and federal regulatory bodies, including but not limited to the Financial Industry Regulatory Authority (FINRA) and the U.S. Securities and Exchange Commission.

-Please be aware that there may be normal remedies under state and federal laws and regulations with applicable regulatory bodies and also avail themselves of other avenues, and it is your responsibility to pursue such remedies.
-The findings and actions of appropriate regulatory bodies will be given due consideration by the Disciplinary and Ethics Commission.
+Please be aware that there may be other remedies available for you to pursue under state and federal laws and regulations with applicable regulatory bodies.
+CFP Board is unable to provide you with any legal advice and it is your responsibility to pursue any such remedies.